ate134/PocketMonsterCalculator/README.md

 ### Acknowledgments:
 - Harshil P. - For making me play a pokemon game long enough to make me want to make this
 - Nintendo - For making the Pokemon series
-- RankedBoost.com - for creating the chart that I based the calculator on
 - Unity - For making a game engine to mess around with
+- RankedBoost.com - For creating the chart that I based the calculator on

 ![RankedBoost Type Chart](https://github.com/ate134/PocketMonsterCalculator/blob/master/Assets/Materials/sun-and-moon-type-chart-2.jpg "Pokemon Type Chart")